How Improbable is banking on Midwinter’s Scavengers to prove its game platform

 Not just a bigger world — a more dynamic one

-Players will choose from a roster of adaptive Explorers, equip themselves with unique abilities and weapons, and conquer the challenges of a hostile wasteland.
+In Scavengers, players will choose from a roster of adaptive Explorers, equip themselves with unique abilities and weapons, and conquer the challenges of a hostile wasteland.
 Players have to track enemy players, but they also have to be aware of AI wildlife — and try to pit that wildlife against enemies.
 They will use storms and shelters to their advantage, and navigate via stealth or hot action.
 The world will have blistering ice storms that are made possible by Improbable’s technology, Wallen said.

 The map is dynamic, with changing weather systems and wildlife.
 There are many teams competing simultaneously.
 The teams compete to gather the most objectives and score the most points, rather than kill off the most rivals.
 Multiple teams can get on a drop ship and escape.

-“It’s not a winner take all, last-person standing win condition,” Holmes said.
+“It’s not a winner-take-all, last-person standing win condition,” Holmes said.
 “It’s a game where all of the teams are competing to have the most data, collect the most data within a given expedition.”

 “The original inspiration for technology was how large could that experience be?”
 Wallen said.
 “It was precisely the interaction with the Midwinter team that basically revealed how one approaches that scale with practical designs.
 We’ve discovered that its critical for teams to go to an experience that is not just about a number.
 The experience has got to be fantastic for the player.
 So much design that goes into that, and the need to iterate on that design to keep the quality high.
 That’s actually a bigger challenge than just making technology that can deliver the scale.
 Technology is great.
 But actually, in the hands of a real team, you discover so many other things that are critical to exploiting the opportunity.
 It’s really a creative challenge, rather than technological.”